Types of surgery for soft tissue sarcoma

 Plastic surgery

-During some operations for soft tissue sarcoma the surgeon needs to remove a large area of tissue.
+During some operations for soft tissue sarcoma the surgeon may need to remove a large area of tissue.
 So you might need some plastic surgery to repair the area.
 You have this at the same time as your sarcoma operation.

 Plastic surgery aims to give you a result that is as natural looking as possible.
 It also tries to keep normal functioning or movement in that area of the body.